microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-how-to-write-interactive-message-app.md

 The system diagram below shows the suggested high-level architecture.
 It has three components that should be added to your existing application system if not already:

 1. There is a **server component** that is ready to make API requests (e.g., POST chats, POST messages, etc.) to and process API requests (e.g., change notifications) from Microsoft Teams APIs.
-To learn how to set it up, please visit the [[Quick Start](https://developer.microsoft.com/graph/quick-start)], [[Tutorials](https://learn.microsoft.com/en-us/graph/tutorials)], and [[Authentication and authorization basics](https://learn.microsoft.com/en-us/graph/auth/auth-concepts)] first.
+To learn how to set it up, please visit the [Quick Start](https://developer.microsoft.com/graph/quick-start), [Tutorials](/graph/tutorials), and [Authentication and authorization basics](/graph/auth/auth-concepts) first.
 2. There is a **cache** that is ready to cache messages.
 To minimize costs for you and to increase response time for your application, you should avoid reading the same message multiple times, by storing messages in this cache.
 You do not want to be surprised by the API consumption bill later, so make sure you do not skip building this cache.
-To learn how to set up a cache, please visit [Add caching to improve performance in Azure API Management | Microsoft Learn](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-cache).
+To learn how to set up a cache, please visit [Add caching to improve performance in Azure API Management](/azure/api-management/api-management-howto-cache).
 3. There is a new **chat user interface (UI)** that can communicate with the server component to get user inputs and display messages.
 The server component would communicate to it when there is a new message.
-One way to implement the communication is using ASP.NET's [[SignalR](https://learn.microsoft.com/en-us/aspnet/signalr/overview/getting-started/introduction-to-signalr)].
+One way to implement the communication is using ASP.NET's [SignalR](/aspnet/signalr/overview/getting-started/introduction-to-signalr).

 Please note that this is a service-to-service architecture, with Microsoft Teams APIs communicating with the server component, not directly with the UI.
 There are two benefits of having the server component in between in the backend.
 One benefit is that it can persist all historical messages in the cache in the backend, so your UI can be lightweight; caching all (not just the recent) messages on the UI layer may not be feasible when you have many messages.
 Another benefit is when Microsoft Teams APIs send the change notification (see Step 5 below), it requires an URL, and your UI, such as the users' mobile phone, may not have an URL.
 The server component, however, can have a webhook URL.